jib1337/casiohax/README.md

 -----------------------------------------------------------------------------------------------------
 MOD Program notes:

-Made for quicker calculation of least redisule values.
+Made for quicker calculation of least residule values.

 - Asks for a number, and then asks for it's MOD value.